Houston Murder & Homicide Defense Lawyer

 Ready to Fight for Your Freedom

 Just because you have been charged with murder doesn’t mean that you are guilty.
-Our Harrisburg murder defense attorney can investigate your case, collect supporting evidence, and determine whether the police violated your rights or there are weaknesses in the prosecution’s argument against you.
+Our Houston murder defense attorney can investigate your case, collect supporting evidence, and determine whether the police violated your rights or there are weaknesses in the prosecution’s argument against you.
 Do not lose hope and let us protect your rights and future.

 Work Directly with Attorney Aaron Holt